Julie understands the ins and outs of social media in the digital age.

 One of the places we are seeing the most impact is with social movements and effecting change.
-Influencers have grasped social media and the internet, and used them as megaphones to spread their message rapidly and effectively.
-Here’s what influencers know about how to affect change in the digital age.
+Influencers have grasped social media and the internet and used them as megaphones to spread their message rapidly and effectively.
+Here’s what influencers know about how to effect change in the digital age.

 We are more connected now than we ever have been.
 Social media has made it a breeze to organize rallies and mobilize people behind a cause.
-All you need is a Facebook invite to and event and a group message.
+All you need is a Facebook invite to an event and a group message.
 The Women’s March is a great example of this.
-One person sparked the idea for a march and all of the sudden almost every major city in the world had a group of people organizing a Women’s March.
+One person sparked the idea for a march, and all of a sudden, almost every major city in the world had a group of people organizing a women’s march.

 Crowdfunding is somewhat of a new phenomenon.
 The concept of people pooling donating their money to something like a cause or a product that has yet to be made is foreign to many people, but influencers know it works.

-With the rise of sites like Patreon, Kickstarter, and Facebook Fundraisers, people can donate their money easier than ever and a lot of people do.
-For instance, you might know about that Facebook fundraiser that raised over $20 million dollars for migrant families.
-Think about that. $20 million dollars.
-That’s insane and it all started just because one couple wanted to help one women pay for her legal fees.
+With the rise of sites like Patreon, Kickstarter, and Facebook Fundraisers, people can donate their money easier than ever, and a lot of people do.
+For instance, you might know about that Facebook fundraiser that raised over $20 million for migrant families.
+Think about that.
+Twenty million dollars.
+That’s insane, and it all started just because one couple wanted to help one woman pay for her legal fees.

 Geography no longer limits who you work with.
-Thanks to the internet, we can now take our work everywhere and we can work with other people from around the world an across the nation.
+Thanks to the internet, we can now take our work everywhere, and we can work with other people from around the world across the nation.
 This is a huge advantage.
-Sometimes, your local job market might not have someone with that special skills that will take your movement to the next level.
+Sometimes, your local job market might not have someone with those special skills that will take your movement to the next level.

-If you want to be a great influencer and affect change, you need to embrace the digital age.
-Things can change in a moment nowadays and you don’t want to be behind the eightball when they do.
+If you want to be a great influencer and effect change, you need to embrace the digital age.
+Things can change in a moment nowadays, and you don’t want to be behind the eightball when they do.